-How much space is under the bed when unlofted and lofted?
+How much space is under the bed when unlofted?

-Depending on how you loft the bed, 8", 21", or 32".
+Depending on how you adjust the bed, 8", 21", or 32".
 The beds can go from being very close to the ground to almost 3 feet off the ground.

 In Goldsworthy, the most space you can create under the beds in the unlofted position is 32".
 In Gannon, the most space you can create in the unlofted position is 33".

 Can I use a bed riser in my room, to raise the bed off the floor to gain storage space under the bed?